Consider this: who are the participants you coach every week?

 But to consistently deliver a #GreatCoaching experience that motivates everyone to keep coming back, you do need to understand and connect with the people who attend your sessions.

-This is the premise of our Coaching the Gymnast in Front of You workshop, which has been designed to support you to discover how to be truly person-centred in your coaching.
+This is the premise of our Coaching the Gymnast in Front of You workshop which has been specially adapted for gymnastics with UK Sport, to support coaches at every level to discover how to be truly person-centred in their coaching.

 An opportunity to hone your people skills and learn from the experts, our workshop will equip you with key person-centred strategies, enabling you to deliver sessions that tap into the feelings, thoughts and motivations of everyone you coach.

-Course leader Jay says: “This workshop is a real insight into how to create the best environment possible for your gymnasts to thrive.
+Workforce development manager Jay Runga says: “This workshop is a real insight into how to create the best environment possible for your gymnasts to thrive.
 It got me to rethink some of my current practices in terms of how I connect with the people I coach.
 I think we often neglect some of the softer skills required to get the best out of your sessions and this workshop pulls all that together.”

 More about the course